Ashu-NT/project_manager_Lite/docs/pm_modernization/R5G_WORKLOAD_MANAGEMENT_HARDENING.md

 ## 1. Status

-**IMPLEMENTATION COMPLETE; EVIDENCE GATES OPEN.** R5A through R5F are the approved implementation baseline.
+**CLOSED BY R5H.** R5A through R5F are the approved implementation baseline.
 R5G adds no product capability and does not change the approved information architecture.
-The integrated code defects found in this pass are fixed and the targeted PM suites are green.
-R5G is not formally closed because PostgreSQL runtime-role/RLS/query-plan evidence and parts of the manual keyboard/dialog matrix require an appropriate runtime environment.
+The integrated code defects found in this pass are fixed.
+R5H.1 closed PostgreSQL runtime-role/RLS/query-plan evidence, and R5H closed the responsive/lifecycle and broad PM regression gates.
+Broad accessibility and optional human visual review remain R8 scope rather than R5G blockers.

 Current baseline findings: